elyxlz/givt-pytorch/README.md

-## GIVT-PyTorch
+## GIVT-PyTorch (wip)
-A partial implementation of [Generative Infinite Vocabulary Transformer (GIVT)](https://arxiv.org/abs/2312.02116) from Google Deepmind, in PyTorch.
+An implementation of [Generative Infinite Vocabulary Transformer (GIVT)](https://arxiv.org/abs/2312.02116) from Google Deepmind, in PyTorch.

 This repo only implements the causal version of GIVT, and does away with the k mixtures predictions or the use of the full covariance matrix, as for most purposes they did not yield significantly better results.

 The decoder transformer implementation is also modernized, adopting a Llama style architecture with gated MLPs, SiLU, RMSNorm, and RoPE.

+The lowest hanging fruit with this architecture seem to be audio generation, video generation, and time series forecasting.

 ## Install
 ```sh